sighupio/fury-getting-started/fury-on-eks/README.md

-# Fury on EKS
+# Fury on EKS with furyctl next

-This step-by-step tutorial guides you to deploy the **Kubernetes Fury Distribution** (KFD) on an EKS cluster on AWS.
+This step-by-step tutorial guides you to deploy the **Kubernetes Fury Distribution** (KFD) on an EKS cluster on AWS using the furyctl `>=0.25.2`

 This tutorial covers the following steps:

+1. Configure the EKS cluster with the configuration file `furyctl.yaml`
-1. Deploy an EKS Kubernetes cluster on AWS with `furyctl`
+2. Deploy an EKS Kubernetes cluster on AWS with `furyctl`
-2. Download the latest version of KFD with `furyctl`
-3. Install the Kubernetes Fury Distribution
+3. Explore the Kubernetes Fury Distribution
-4. Explore some features of the distribution
-5. (optional) Deploy additional modules of the Fury distribution
+4. Advanced Distribution usage
-6. Teardown of the environment
+5. Teardown of the environment

 > ⚠️ AWS **charges you** to provision the resources used in this tutorial.
 You should be charged only a few dollars, but we are not responsible for any costs that incur.
 >
-> ❗️ **Remember to stop all the instances by following all the steps listed in the [teardown phase](#step-6---teardown).**
+> ❗️ **Remember to stop all the instances by following all the steps listed in the [teardown phase](#step-5---teardown).**
->
-> 💻 If you prefer trying Fury in a local environment, check out the [Fury on Minikube][fury-on-minikube] tutorial.

 ## Prerequisites

 This tutorial assumes some basic familiarity with Kubernetes and AWS.
-Some experience with Terraform is helpful but not required.

 To follow this tutorial, you need:

 - **AWS Access Credentials** of an AWS Account with the following [IAM permissions][terraform-aws-eks-iam-permissions].
-- **Docker** - the tutorial uses a [Docker image][fury-getting-started-dockerfile] containing `furyctl` and all the necessary tools to follow it.
-- **OpenVPN Client** - [Tunnelblick][tunnelblick] (on macOS) or [OpenVPN Connect][openvpn-connect] (for other OS) are recommended.
-- **AWS S3 Bucket** (optional) to store the Terraform state.
+- **AWS S3 Bucket** to store the Terraform state.
-- **GitHub** account with [SSH key configured][github-ssh-key-setup].
+- **AWS CLI** - version 2.8.12 at the time of writing this tutorial.
+You can check your version by running `aws --version`.
+If you don't have it installed, follow the [official guide][aws-cli-installation].

 ### Setup and initialize the environment